mpoegel/fantastic-octo-carnival/slides/introduction.md

 ## Expected Outcome
 * Results will be evaluated using the longitude and latitude data that accompanies each of the road networks
+    * Total absolute distance error metric
 * Create a method for taking an unlabeled network and attaching semantic data to the nodes and edges based on the graph’s structure

 ## Progress

-* Set up GitHub repository
+* Set up a project repository
+* Located sources for population and location data
-* Wrote scripts to download data sets and build the ground truth file
+* Wrote scripts to download data sets and build the ground truth file for Minnesota